amsantac/amsantac-site/_posts/2015-10-03-reflectance-R.md

  if(sys2 == "NLAPS") outDF[i, "Proc_sys"] <- 1
 ```
 <br>
-Next the names of the thermal image files are read and stored in the `Therm_File` column of the data frame:
+Then the names of the thermal image files are read and stored in the `Therm_File` column of the data frame:

 ```
 ThermImg1 <- grep("therm", list.files(folder, full.names = TRUE), value = TRUE)[1]